 Sometimes it just feels like it’s time to end.
 You might want to continue with the group, but others don’t.
 It’s a mysterious movement.
-I am in one mastermind that has been going for years and I have been in several others that evaporated in a few weeks.
+I am in one mastermind that has been going for years, and I have been in several others that evaporated in a few weeks.
 If you are the only one showing up to the group calls, that’s a good sign the end is near.
-However, sometimes the group just needs a break.
-Try a break before dismantling the camaraderie and synergy that you have built together.
+However, sometimes the group needs a break.
+Try a break before dismantling the camaraderie and synergy you have built together.

 Masterminds are wonderful expressions of the entrepreneur’s path.
 Start one as soon as you can.
 Your journey to learning and being better at what you do is just a few clicks away.
-You’ll meet some great people and might ever find a business partner.
-There is deep enjoyment in connecting with others that are on a similar path and in helping each other become better versions of themselves.
+You’ll meet some great people and might even find a business partner.
+There is deep enjoyment in connecting with others on a similar path and in helping each other become better versions of themselves.